turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 })
 ```

 Cool - our post method is defined.
 Let's write another test to build out the functionality we'd like.
-We want tot send data to this post route and save it to our `app.locals.secrets` for now (eventually we'll save it to a database).
+We want to send data to this post route and save it to our `app.locals.secrets` for now (eventually we'll save it to a database).

 ```js
     it('should receive and store data', (done) => {